Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 which then dispensed a plastic currency known countrywide as munts.
 Each club

-had their own special plastic coins.
+had its own special plastic coins.

 A fan started talking to us, and seemed most impressed